Dr. Allison Neal

 Engels

-Her first book project, Mass Vernacular: American Poetic Voice in the Era of Global Broadcast, examines American poetic voice at a moment when technology was changing the sound of language itself.
+Her first book manuscript, Mass Vernacular: American Poetic Voice in the Era of Global Broadcast, is forthcoming with Oxford University Press.
 Situating the poetry of Marianne Moore, W.H.
-Auden, Frank O’Hara, and Adrienne Rich in a broad institutional and technological soundscape, it reveals how poetry intersects with both specific sound technologies, like the phonograph, the radio, the telephone, and the tape recorder, and a variety of vocal practices and institutions, including elocution instruction, live poetry readings, and radio-based forms of cultural diplomacy.
+Auden, Frank O’Hara, Adrienne Rich, and Audre Lorde in a broad institutional and technological soundscape, it reveals how poetry intersects with both specific sound technologies, like the phonograph, the radio, the telephone, and the tape recorder, and a variety of vocal practices and institutions, including elocution instruction, live poetry readings, and radio-based forms of cultural diplomacy.
 Routing their poetry through modern circuits of communication, it argues that twentieth-century poets created a paradoxically intimate and global “mass vernacular,” as they envisioned lyric voices circulating in ways similar to other official and mass voices.

 She is currently at work on a new book project entitled Florentine Modernism: The American Avant-Garde, Renaissance Art, and the History of the Aesthetic.
 Focusing on the work of Gertrude Stein, Mina Loy, and Mabel Dodge Luhan, the project recovers the importance of Florence, as both a twentieth-century metropole and an emblem of the Renaissance past, to American literary modernism.